-The Bristol CBT clinic is a new centre in the relaxing surroundings of rural North somerset.
-We provide evidence based treatment for Stress, Depression, Anxiety, Trauma as well as the management of Chronic Pain.
+At the Bristol CBT centre we provide support for Stress, Depression, Anxiety, Trauma as well as the management of Chronic Pain.

 The latest research shows CBT can be equally effective as ongoing medication in managing depression which is seen as ground breaking.
 All CBT therapists hold a minimum qualification of a Diploma in Counselling and Diploma in Cognitive Behaviour Therapy (CBT).
 All are accredited with the BACP or equivalent bodies.

 Fees are £45 per hour for each Cognitive Behaviour Therapy session.
 We accept privately funded NHS & GP referrals.
 Telephone appointments can also be made at the same rate.